CDCgov/trusted-intermediary/adr/022-transformation-engine.md

 - Easy to update and scale transformations.
 Easy to refine scope for transformations (general or partner-specific)
 - Transformation rules could be reused by multiple partners.
 - It should make it easier to add a UI in the future, which could potentially allow partners to self-serve and add their own transformations.
-- Leverages on exisiting code from the Validation Rules Engine.
+- Leverages on existing code from the Validation Rules Engine.
 - Separation of concerns and code reusability.

 ### Negative